Hamilton College: 21st century

 In 2002, President Eugene Tobin resigned after admitting improper attribution of quoted material in his speeches.
 The same year, Professor Robert L. Paquette raised objections when a student group invited Annie Sprinkle, an actress and former pornstar, as a speaker.
 Paquette later led an unsuccessful effort to establish the Alexander Hamilton Center on campus.
 The center, now known as the Alexander Hamilton Institute for the Study of Western Civilization, is located off-campus in the village of Clinton.

 Campus

 Hamilton College hosts many athletic facilities, including an ice rink, swimming pool, athletic fields, a golf practice facility, a three-story climbing wall, and a squash center.
-A new boathouse in nearby Rome, NY was dedicated in 2022.
-The area around the campus first appeared as a census-designated place (CDP) in the 2020 Census with a population of 1,792.
+A new boathouse in nearby Rome was dedicated in 2022.

-All students must live on the campus.
-In 1995, concerned that fraternity social activities were giving the college an unfavorable reputation and driving away students, especially women, the college all but ended fraternities at Hamilton, requiring all students to live and eat on campus.
+Hamilton College is designated as a census-designated place (CDP) by the U.S. Census Bureau.
+The area including and around the campus first appeared as a CDP in the 2020 Census with a population of 1,792.